 - What if the Assistance Dog barks, growls, or otherwise is disruptive or seems out of control?
 You may exclude any Assistance Dog from your facility when that animal’s behavior poses a threat to the health and safety of others.
 Since actual Assistance Dogs are very well trained, this is seldom a problem.

 At Dogs for Better Lives, we provide all of our teams with identification.
 The person is given an ID card with pictures of the dog and person and information about Assistance Dogs.
 Hearing Dogs wear a blaze orange collar, leash, and vest-all with the words “Hearing Dog” prominently displayed on them.
-Autism Assistance Dogs wear blue and Program Assistance Dogs wear forest green vests with identification.
+Autism Assistance Dogs wear blue and Facility Dogs wear forest green vests with identification.
 While these are not legally required, we encourage people to use them so that it is easier for people to identify the dog as a legitimate Assistance Dog.